Buick Electra: Sixth generation (1985–1990)

 Optional features included two-position memory driver seat, electronic instrument/gage cluster; analog instrument/gage cluster; 14-inch alloy wheels; driver's sill-mounted button-operated keypad entry system, passenger and driver powered seats, and electronic climate control.
 An electronic rear load-leveling suspension was offered, using air-pressurized rear Chapman struts to maintain a level ride height.

-Aside from its waterfall grill, the Electra was differentiated from its Oldsmobile and Cadillac counterparts by an engine hood that slid forward several inches on opening, and pivoted forward from its leading edge to provide engine access from each side.
-A similar, 'clamshell' approach had been initially considered for the trunk.
+Aside from its waterfall grille, the Electra was differentiated from its Oldsmobile and Cadillac counterparts by an engine hood that slid forward several inches on opening, and pivoted forward from its leading edge to provide engine access from each side.
+A similar "clamshell" approach had been initially considered for the trunk.
 On Park Avenue trims, an articulated chrome band that ran the length of the car, integrating the front and rear bumpers, and all trims featured a rear drop-in license plate holder (shared with the LeSabre as well as the contemporary Riviera) and tilt-up taillight assemblies for convenient bulb changing.
 All C-bodies as well as H-bodies, benefited from GM's first effort to begin addressing the "design" of the engine bay, to provide a more logical, organized layout.

-1986: For 1986, the 3.8L Buick V6 became the sole engine choice.
+For 1986, the 3.8L Buick V6 became the sole engine choice.
 The spare tire and wheel were relocated from an upright position at the forward trunk bulkhead, to a flat position under the load floor; the federally-mandated Center High Mount Stop Lamp (CHMSL) was introduced; a revised "shell system" carpeting with an insulation layer and a preformed backing layer was introduced; anti-lock brakes became optional; electronic digital instrumentation became available; cell phone pre-wiring became optional; a retractable clothes hanger became standard equipment on the Park Avenue trim level.

-1987: For 1987, flush composite headlamps replaced previous exposed sealed-beam headlamps, with fixed glass and replaceable bulbs accessible from under hood; outside sideview mirrors were redesigned.
-For 1987, a Electra Limited trim replaced the Electra 'number nomenclature' trim.
+For 1987, flush composite headlamps replaced previous exposed sealed-beam headlamps, with fixed glass and replaceable bulbs accessible from under hood; outside sideview mirrors were redesigned.
+For 1987, an Electra Limited trim replaced the Electra "number nomenclature" trim.

-1988: The two-door body style was eliminated for model year 1988, after an approximate total production of 15,000.
-For 1988, Buick introduced the 3800 V6, a major engine redesign, with the previous 3.8 L V6 version offered in some Electra models through model year 1988.
+The two-door body style was eliminated for 1988, after an approximate total production of 15,000.
+That same model year, Buick introduced the 3800 V6, a major engine redesign, with the previous 3.8 L V6 version offered in some Electra models through model year 1988.